OPEnSLab-OSU/Dendrometer/README.md

 Printed circuit board (PCB) design files for the nodes.
 ### src:
 Contains all of the code used on the dendrometer.
+LoRa: Contains the source code for the node sensors and the LTE hub.
+This uses LoRa batch uploading which will upload all of the collected data at set intervals.
+LoRa Non Batch: Contains the source code for the node sensors and the LTE hub.
+This will only upload ONE packet of data at set intervals.
+All of the data is still saved on SD card.
+WiFi: Contains the source code for the WiFi connected nodes.

 ## Relevant Documents
   - [Electronics Build Guide](https://docs.google.com/document/d/1BaNuNSJrL86lxKixB8chgZGySgj0bhYSMtVzJu6EDW4/edit?usp=sharing)